-ABH is not delegated sending notices of adverse determination.
+ABH sends notices of adverse determination when delegated by the health plan.
 When a determination of no medical necessity is made in a case, the treating provider (and hospital, if applicable) is notified telephonically of the decision.
-Written notification of a determination of no medical necessity is provided to the member and the member's treating practitioner by the member's MMA plan.
+Written notification of a determination of no medical necessity is provided to the member and the member's treating practitioner.
 The notification letter specifies the level of care for which a determination of no medical necessity has been made, the reason(s) why the determination has occurred and instructions on how to initiate an appeal.
 Access Behavioral Health Care Management staff always work with providers in finding alternatives when a given level or type of care is not determined to be medically necessary, and this is documented in the case review notes.